novawko/novawko/notes.md

 - Maybe Nova holding a baby brown and fluffy tabby kitten representing an Eevee while wearing a brown and khaki outfit?
 - Or maybe Nova looking into the sunset wishing for hope and peace in her life...
 - ...maybe drinking diet cola with headphones on along with a cottagecore aesthetic?
+# Extra Stuff
+## The Naa Info
+The Naa are the size of a golden/Syrian hamster that have horns or antlers to help defend themselves with.
+Unlike hamsters, the Naa can be with other Naa of the same gender without fights.
+The Naa have a feathery coat and have either a long rat long or no tail.
+They run very fast and have slit pupils and razor sharp teeth.
+The Naa cannot fly but are very short and stubby.

+The Naa are the most common pets for the Kitiguars to have but they usually start off shy and very skittish.
+Overtime, the Naa do eventually warm up to their owner and will love them.
+The Naa enjoy crawling on a Kitiguar's fur because it's very soft to them since they don't have fur.